iNVEZZ.com, Wednesday 18 December:

 At the start of this month, bitcoin peaked at over $1,200 as “e-currency evangelists trumpeted the endless possibilities to be unleashed”.
 However, the price more than halved since then as the ‘Chinese regulatory pin’ burst the hyper bubble.
 In the view of the risk management expert, “the market has finally realized that hype alone cannot support lofty prices”.

 Mark Williams then goes on to say that every asset bubble has three phases: “growth, maturity and pop”.
 He believes that 2013 was the maturity stage and we are now entering the time when the bubble pops.
 “Ironically, China, the second largest economy in the world, helped push Bitcoin prices to the clouds and now is pulling prices back to earth,” observes the former Fed bank examiner.
 In the last two weeks, the People’s Bank of China banned local banks from accepting the digital currency and then forbade third-party firms from transacting with bitcoin exchanges.
 In between the two announcement, Baidu, China’s Google equivalent, announced it would no longer accept bitcoins.
 Other major central banks and banking watch-dogs have taken a similar position like the PBoC, warning against the risks of the e-currency.
+All this has significantly complicated the state of affairs for those groups and individuals, who are still interested in bitcoin trading.

 Williams then goes to proclaim that “if bitcoin was allowed to proliferate as a currency it would produce greater economic uncertainty, reduced trade and lower individual standard of living.”
 Retailers typically work on tight margins and the immense volatility of the e-currency could eliminate all their profit or even result in losses.
 In this bitcoin world of uncertainty and risk, commerce would ultimately decline and stone-age bartering would increase.
 “Naturally, as bitcoin price swings increased, the number of businesses willing to accept e-currency risk would decline”, assumes the former commodities trader.